reselbob/k8s-4-it-pros/day-1/lesson-08-services/lesson-08.md

 Create the Service of type, `ClusterIP`:

-`kubectl expose deployment deployment-demo --type=ClusterIP`
+`kubectl expose deployment deployment-demo --type=NodePort`

 Take a look: